nazlinres01/HTML-CSS/README.md

-#HTML Code Samples
+# HTML Code Samples

-This repository contains simple HTML code examples from my training and previous work.
-These samples demonstrate fundamental HTML concepts and practices, providing insights into basic web development techniques.
+This repository contains basic HTML code examples from my training and previous work.
+These samples illustrate fundamental HTML concepts and practices, and they serve as a demonstration of various web development techniques.